 Native to Texas, the catawumpus, a catahoula mix, can now be found all over the country.
 When selecting a catawumpus, look for shadowy spots, an outgoing personality and a dorky smile.
 Unfortunately, the catawumpus is known to bay during the full moon, but he can usually be silenced with a few sausages.

 I know these fancy breeds are cute; please don’t breed them!
-If you’d like to adopt a pixie or another breed in this article, try Pets Adviser’s adoption center.
+If you’d like to adopt a pixie or another breed in this article, try Petful’s adoption center.